djalbat/yapp/README.md

 ## Usage

-If you simply want to see Yapp in action without further ado, open the `examples.html` file in the root of this repository and choose a language from there.
-Yapp's standalone use is covered first.
+If you simply want to see Yapp in action without further ado, open the `examples.html` file in the root of this repository and choose a language from there, otherwise read on.

 ### Using Yapp standalone